Updated: Aug 4

 Well, the benefits of not doing the "First Look" are also worth noting:

-- You might feel a bit rushed to get ready for photographs before the ceremony.
-If you will be doing your "bridal couple" photos along with family shots as well, then you should try to allow 90 minutes so as not to feel rushed.
-Of course, this can be done much quicker but the more time you allow, then the bigger variety of photos you will have.
+- You might feel a bit rushed to get ready for photographs before the ceremony or just not have enough time.
+If you will be doing your "bridal couple" photos along with family shots as well, then you should try to allow at least an hour.
 Apart from the actual ceremony, these photos are the most important so you don't want to rush them.

 -It is a magical moment when the groom turns around and sees his gorgeous bride for the first time as she walk up the aisle towards him.
 This moment is truly incredible.
 So if you as a bride want to make the most impact, then this is the way to do it!
 However, this moment will still be super special even if you did a "First Look" no doubt about it!